ronf/asyncssh/README.rst

   | bcrypt
   | libnacl

-For example, to install all of these, you can run:
+For example, to install both of these, you can run:

   ::